meeroslav/missing.manual/src/blog/immutable-arrays-and-objects/index.md

 published: true
 cover: "./dusan-smetana-mX2mdxhc0UM-unsplash.jpg"
 coverInfo: "Cover photo by <a href='https://unsplash.com/@veverkolog' target='_blank'>Dušan Smetana</a> on Unsplash"
 description: Recently there has been an explosion of popularity of libraries like Redux and NGRX.
 One common requirement they have is an immutable state.
-Switching to immutable state helps us to more easily reason about our state of the application and to easily track changes.
-It also helps us to avoid unplanned side effect.
+Switching to the immutable state helps us to more easily reason about our state of the application and to easily track changes.
+It also helps us to avoid an unplanned side effect.
 ---

 Recently there has been an explosion of popularity of libraries like **Redux** and **NGRX**.
 One common requirement they have is an **immutable state**.
 The state of the application is a result of a list of actions sequentially applied to the initial state.
 Each state of the application is unchangeable.
 A new action uses the existing state to calculate a new one.
 This helps us to avoid accidental state changes via mutable operations.
 It also allows us to investigate which actions led to our current state.